 Kerenza divides her time between playing in a classical environment and performing with bluegrass band The Coal Porters.

 Classical stars Kerenza has shared a stage with include: Andrea Bocelli, Hayley Westenra, Il Divo, Katherine Jenkins, Sir Willard White, Russell Watson and Charlotte Church.
 Kerenza is playing on many best-selling albums by singer Hayley Westenra and the CD she recorded with Craig Ogden, called ‘The Guitarist’, reached no. 1 in the Classical Charts.
+She is featured on Eric Whitacre's "Light and Gold" album which went on to win a Grammy Award.

 She has recorded on albums by Adele, Noel Gallagher, the Spice Girls, KanyYe West, Cee-Lo Green, The Script, Pink, Paul Weller, One Direction, Celine Dion and Emeli Sande.
 She has performed live with singers as diverse as Tony Bennett, Josh Groban, Barry Manilow, Eric Clapton, Annie Lennox, Bryan Adams, Elaine Paige, Kylie Minogue, Sir Paul McCartney, Stereophonics, Ronan Keating, Sophie Ellis Bexter, Eric Clapton, the Beach Boys and toured with Adele, leading her orchestra.